sonoMara/A4988-library/README.md

- Library written by Enrico Maraldi and Andrea D'agostino, a.s.
+ Library written by Enrico Maraldi and Andrea D'agostino, s.y.
 20/21

  This library can control 2 A4988 drivers for stepper motor